History of Marshawn Lynch in Timeline

 April 22, 1986: Marshawn Lynch's Birth

-On April 22, 1986, Marshawn Terrell Lynch was born.
-He would go on to become a professional football player in the NFL and an actor.
+On April 22, 1986, Marshawn Terrell Lynch, nicknamed "Beast Mode," was born.
+He would later become a professional football running back in the NFL, primarily with the Seattle Seahawks.

 Others born on this day/year

-The nickname "Beast Mode" was in use since 1996 with the debut of the animated Transformers series Beast Wars.
-Marshawn Lynch claims that his nickname developed because one of his childhood coaches would refer to him as a beast.
+In 1996, the term "Beast Mode" was already in use with the debut of the animated Transformers series Beast Wars, but Marshawn Lynch claims that his own use of the nickname developed because one of his childhood coaches would refer to him as a beast.

 2002: Last Bills Running Back in Pro Bowl

-In 2004, Marshawn Lynch began attending the University of California, Berkeley, where he majored in social welfare and played football for the Golden Bears.
+In 2004, Marshawn Lynch began attending the University of California, Berkeley, where he majored in social welfare and played for the Golden Bears football team.

 2005: Starting Running Back

-On July 22, 2006, the Cal football program launched a campaign for Marshawn Lynch to win the 2006 Heisman Trophy with the website Marshawn10.com.
+On July 22, 2006, the Cal football program officially launched the campaign for Lynch to win the 2006 Heisman Trophy with the opening of the website Marshawn10.com.

-On December 28, 2006, in his final game for Cal, Marshawn Lynch ran for 111 yards and two touchdowns in the Pacific Life Holiday Bowl victory over Texas A&M. He shared the Co-Offensive Player of the Game award.
+On December 28, 2006, Marshawn Lynch ran for 111 yards and two touchdowns in the Pacific Life Holiday Bowl victory over Texas A&M and shared the Co-Offensive Player of the Game award.

-In 2006, Marshawn Lynch continued playing football for the Golden Bears at the University of California, Berkeley.
+In 2006, Marshawn Lynch concluded his time playing football for the Golden Bears at the University of California, Berkeley.

 In 2006, Marshawn Lynch started his own charitable foundation called the Fam1st Family Foundation to give back to his hometown of Oakland, California.

-In 2006, Marshawn Lynch was placed on the watchlist for the Maxwell Award, named 8th best player by Sports Illustrated, and received preseason All-American accolades.
-He also joined the Cal Track & Field team, recording a personal-best time of 6.98 seconds in the 60-meter dash.
+In the 2006 preseason, Marshawn Lynch earned a spot on the watchlist for the Maxwell Award, was named 8th best player in the nation by Sports Illustrated, and earned several preseason All-American accolades.
+In the spring, he joined the Cal Track & Field team.

 On January 2, 2007, Marshawn Lynch announced he would forgo his senior season and enter the 2007 NFL draft.